jchan1e/tower_trouble/README.md

 ## Requirements

-start up local server with SQL and then do ``source .../path-to/tower-trouble/db/init.sql``
+[comment]:start up local server with SQL and then do ``source .../path-to/tower-trouble/db/init.sql``

 Mac: